zmarffy/gicd/README.md

 error_prone_function()
 ```

-In the off chance that the function raises an exception, it will create a issue in the GitHub repo specified in the decorator.

-You can have the decorator do this with all exceptions (default behavior), or, if you specify the `exceptions` parameter, it will only create an issue when those specific exceptions are thrown.
+In the off chance that the function raises an exception, it will create an issue in the GitHub repo specified in the decorator.
+You can have the decorator do this with all exceptions (default behavior), or, if you specify the `exception_types` parameter, it will only create an issue when exceptions of those types are thrown.

-There's really not that much else to say about this tiny, somewhat humorous, tool.
+This is mostly a joke package.
+It was my first library I ever wrote.